bormaxi8080/starred/README.md

 - [fbdesignpro/sweetviz](https://github.com/fbdesignpro/sweetviz) - Visualize and compare datasets, target values and associations, with one line of code.
 - [Speedml/speedml](https://github.com/Speedml/speedml) - Speedml is a Python package to speed start machine learning projects.
 - [superryeti/Email-Crawler-Lead-Generator](https://github.com/superryeti/Email-Crawler-Lead-Generator) - This email crawler will visit all pages of a provided website and parse and save emails found to a csv file.
-- [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Lightning-fast serving engine for any AI model of any size.
-Flexible.
-Easy.
-Enterprise-scale.
+- [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Deploy high-performance AI models and inference pipelines on FastAPI with built-in batching, streaming and more.
 - [sentient-engineering/jobber](https://github.com/sentient-engineering/jobber) - browser controlling AI agent that applies to relavant jobs on internet autonomously. join chat @ https://discord.gg/umgnyQU2K8
 - [initstring/cloud_enum](https://github.com/initstring/cloud_enum) - Multi-cloud OSINT tool.
 Enumerate public resources in AWS, Azure, and Google Cloud.
 - [captainzero93/Protect-Images-from-AI-PixelGuard](https://github.com/captainzero93/Protect-Images-from-AI-PixelGuard) - PixelGuard protects images from AI scraping and unauthorized use in AI training, such as facial recognition models or style transfer algorithms.
 It employs multiple invisible protection techniques tha